Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Group-wise Fusion for Multimodal-enhanced FR ( )

+Once the user groups $\{G_1, ..., G_g\}$ have been identified, we learn shared multimodal representations within each group.
+Given the initial item representations $\{\mathcal{E}_m\}_{m=1}^k$ produced by the server, a multimodal aggregation module integrates these features for each group, producing group-level embeddings that consolidate the multimodal signals of items with respect to the user cluster.

-\textbf{Learn group-level multimodal features.} Given initial representations $\{\mathcal{E}_m\}_{m=1}^k$ and user groups $\{G_1, ..., G_g\}$, a multimodal aggregation module learns shared features within each group.
-This module comprises a learnable group embedding $E_G \in \mathbb{R}^{g \times d_2}$ assigning unique IDs to groups, and an aggregation function $S_\phi$.
-For each group $l=1,\dots,g$, the aggregation is formulated as,
+The aggregation module consists of a learnable group embedding $E_G \in \mathbb{R}^{g \times d_2}$, which assigns a unique vector representation to each user group, and an aggregation function $S_\phi$ that combines item-level multimodal embeddings with the group embedding.
+Formally, for each group $l=1,\dots,g$, the aggregation is formulated as,